-Interest on securitization trust debt decreased by \$14.4 million in 2011 compared to the prior year.
-This was caused by several factors including the decline in the portion of our portfolio that is financed by such securitizations and to a lower overall cost of funds on securitizations completed during 2011 compared to the older securitizations that were completed in 2008 and before.
-Interest expense on our residual interest financing decreased by \$2.0 million as the balance outstanding has dropped from \$39.4 million at the end of 2010 to \$21.9 million at the end of 2011.
+Interest on securitization trust debt decreased by \$7.3 million in 2012 compared to the prior year.
+This was caused by lower overall blended interest rates on securitizations completed during 2012 compared to securitizations that existed at December 31, 2011.
+Interest expense on our residual interest financing decreased by \$1.8 million as the balance outstanding decreased from \$21.9 million at the end of 2011 to \$13.8 million at the end of 2012.